 How do I make a perfect pie crust?

 A few pointers: Keep things cool.
 Rotate the crust 90 degrees periodically as you’re rolling it.
 Make your crusts in advance.
 And if something does go wrong, roll with it.
+(Find a few more helpful tips from Voraciously here.)

 If pie crust stresses you out, then don’t make it!
 Try apple crumb bars, pear tarte tatin made with purchased puff pastry dough, or pumpkin pie made with a (very easy) gingersnap crust.
 Leave crust out altogether with a Maple and Pumpkin Custard.